zhenning/riak_wiki/pages/Riak/Operations/Storage-Backends/Bitcask.md

   * __Fold Keys Threshold__

-    Fold keys thresholds are `max_fold_age` will reuse the keydir if another fold was started less than `max_fold_age` ago and there were less than `max_fold_puts` updates.
+    Fold keys thresholds will reuse the keydir if another fold was started less than `max_fold_age` ago and there were less than `max_fold_puts` updates.
     Otherwise it will wait until all current fold keys complete and then start.
     Set either option to -1 to disable.

 ```erlang
 {bitcask, [